On determinantal point processes with nonsymmetric kernels: Translating the theory of P0 -matrices into the DPP setting

 We illustrate the set of possible values for the eigenvalues of $K$ and $L$ in Figure \ref{fig: ev}.

-Since the distribution of the number of points of a DPP only depends on the eigenvalues of its kernel (see Corollary \ref{corr: distribution_number_similar}) then a good method for finding the distribution of $|X|$ when $X\sim DPP(K)$ is to find a DPP kernel $\tilde K$ with the same eigenvalues as $K$ but with a simpler form from which we can easily infer the distribution of its number of points.
-With this method we get the following two results.
+Since the distribution of the number of points of a DPP only depends on the eigenvalues of its kernel then a useful method for finding the distribution of $|X|$, when $X\sim\DPP(K)$, is to find a DPP kernel $\tilde K$ with the same eigenvalues as $K$ but with a simpler form from which we can easily infer the distribution of its number of points.
+Using this method, we first get the following result.